sushma-goutam/sushma-goutam/README.md

 - 🔭 I’m currently working on ...

-     - A Device Controller web application using PyThon/ Django/ Channels
+     - A Device Controller web application using Python/ Django/ Channels

 - 🌱 I’m currently learning ...

      - Identification and Authentication using Auth0

-     - SQLAlchemy

-     - Docker
+     - Docker, Kuberenetes

-     - Deploying web apps on cloud server
+     - CI/CD pipeline on cloud server

 - 💬 Ask me about ...